recyclarr/recyclarr/wiki/Configuration-Reference.md

   Radarr **will not be deleted** if you enable this setting.

 - `custom_formats` (Optional; *Default: No custom formats are synced*)<br>
-  A list of one or more sets of custom formats (by name and/or trash_id), each with an optional set of quality profiles names that identify which quality profiles to assign the scores for those custom formats to.
+  A list of one or more sets of custom formats each with an optional set of quality profiles names that identify which quality profiles to assign the scores for those custom formats to.
 The child properties documented below apply to each element of this list.

-  > **Note:** Even though `names` and `trash_ids` below are marked *optional*, at least one of them
-  > is required.
-For example, if `names` is empty you must use `trash_ids` and vice versa.
-You can
-  > also use both together if you want.
-  >
-  > **Advice:** When would you use `names` or `trash_ids`?
-Rule of thumb: Stick to `trash_ids`.
-It's
-  > more robust and immune to breaking than using names.
-Names can change, Trash IDs never change.

-  - `names` (Optional; *`trash_ids` is required if not used*)<br>
-    A list of one or more custom format names to synchronize to Radarr.
-The names *must* be taken from the JSON itself in the guide, for example:

-    ```json
-    {
-      "trash_id": "496f355514737f7d83bf7aa4d24f8169",
-      "name": "TrueHD ATMOS",
-      "includeCustomFormatWhenRenaming": false
-    }
-    ```

-    You take the value of `"name"` above and add it to the list of names like so:

-    ```yml
-    names:
-      - TrueHD ATMOS
-    ```

   - `trash_ids` (Optional; *`names` is required if not used*)<br>
     A list of one or more Trash IDs of custom formats to synchronize to Radarr.
 The IDs *must* be